upsun/drupal-scaffold/README.md

+# Upsun+Drupal Composer Scaffold

 * Based on the [drupal/core-composer-scaffold](https://www.drupal.org/docs/develop/using-composer/using-drupals-composer-scaffold)
 * See also [Using the new Drupal 8 core scaffolding tool (2020) Docksal example](https://medium.com/@twfahey/using-the-new-d8-core-scaffolding-tool-48cbda9c1cd3)

-# Upsun+Drupal Composer Scaffold

-This project provides a composer plugin for placing scaffold files (like `.upsun/config.json`, `settings.platformsh.php`, …) into their desired location within the project.
+This project provides a composer plugin for placing scaffold files (like `.upsun/config.json`, `settings.platformsh.php`, …) into their desired location within an existing Drupal project to make it work on Upsun hosting.

 ## Usage

-Upsun-Drupal Composer Scaffold is used by requiring `upsun/drupal-scaffold` in your project, and adding it to the list of `drupal-scaffold.allowed-packages`
+Upsun-Drupal Composer Scaffold is applied by requiring `upsun/drupal-scaffold` in your project, and adding it to the list of `drupal-scaffold.allowed-packages`

 Once installed, the scaffold operations run automatically as needed, e.g. after `composer install`.

+## Installation

 To add this feature to an existing Drupal project that was built in the `recommended-project` structure,